VictorLingenthal/board-demo/README.md

 # BoardDemo

-A simple Demo of a Canban Board using NodeJS written with React/Typescript, GraphQL/Apollo and MongoDB.
+A simple Demo of a Kanban Board using NodeJS written with React/Typescript, GraphQL/Apollo and MongoDB.

 This Demo can be seen here:
 https://boarddemo.herokuapp.com/